vhaudiquet/ubuntu-project-docs/docs/staging/AA/archive-administration.md

 This page will be moved to:
 * Who makes Ubuntu -> The Ubuntu Archive team

-This page will be properly written *after* the AA team has acked the split and reviewed the content.
+This page will be properly written *after* the Archive Admin team has agreed the split and reviewed the content.
 ```